pablodecm/phd_thesis/src/101_chapter_1.md

 of the massive
 $W^{\pm}$ [@Arnison:1983rp; @Banner:1983jy] and $Z$
 [@Arnison:1983mk; @Bagnaia:1983zx] bosons.
 Experimental evidence also
-showed that weak interaction was parity violating [@Wu:1957my], thus in the electroweak theory the fermion fields are separated in their left-handed $\psi_\textrm{L}$ and right-handed $\psi_\textrm{R}$ chiral components as follows:
+showed that weak interaction were parity violating [@Wu:1957my], thus in the electroweak theory the fermion fields are separated in their left-handed $\psi_\textrm{L}$ and right-handed $\psi_\textrm{R}$ chiral components as follows: